robdjeff/eagles/README.md

 ## Running the code

 The code consists of a simple Python 3 script (eagles.py), which contains an extensive help file that details the data input format and the command line options.
-Thus can be viewed at the head of the code or by executing it as "**<script> -h**"
+ThIs can be viewed at the head of the code or by executing it as "**<script> -h**"

 **input.dat** is an example input data file containing the data for three stars which might be part of a cluster